simoncarrignon/spreadrt/README.md

 build_vignettes()
 ```

+__warning__: Building the vignettes takes time (more than 30 minutes) as it as to run bunch of simulations and generate graphs.

-Once it's done (it can take some time as it as to run some simulations and generate graphs), you can then then open the html results file that should have been created in `inst/doc/` [spread.html](inst/doc/spread.html) and  [abc_spread.html](inst/doc/abc_spread.html).
+Once it's done , you can then then open the html results file that should have been created in `inst/doc/` [spreadrt.html](inst/doc/spreadrt.html) and  [abc_spreadrt.html](inst/doc/abc_spread.html).

 ## Modify the package